Eggless Vanilla Cake

 Procedure:

 1. Preheat the oven at 350F/180C for 15 minutes.
-Lightly grease a 9×13 inch pan and line it with parchment paper.
+Lightly grease a 9×13-inch pan and line it with parchment paper.

-2. In a large bowl sift together the flour, baking powder, baking soda and salt.
+2. In a large bowl sift together the flour, baking powder, baking soda, and salt.
 Mix in the sugar.

 Taste:

 1. The texture of this eggless vanilla cake is neither too fluffy nor too dense making it a perfect base for shaped cakes and decorating.
 It slices off beautifully without crumbling.
 The sweetness of the cake is just right if you are going to frost it.
-Actually, we preferred this sweetness even without the frosting.
-But if you are looking for something very sweet then you have to definitely increase the quantity of sugar anywhere between 1/4 cup to 1/3 cup.
+We preferred this sweetness even without the frosting.
+But if you are looking for something very sweet then you have to increase the quantity of sugar anywhere between 1/4 cup to 1/3 cup.

 2. This cake was a huge hit in our family and with our friends.
 If you can’t find Ener-G egg replacer and try the best eggless vanilla cupcake recipe then this plain eggless cake with condensed milk is the way to go.